anfebit/CNNClassifier/README.md

 # CNNClassifier

 CNNClassifier is a vehicle classifier CNN.
 It classifies among cars and motorcycles.
 The images can be found on img_dataset.
-Please, visit the post on Medium where youc an find the explananiton of it.
+Please, visit the post on Medium where you can find mode information.

 You can find the code and run it on [Colab](https://colab.research.google.com/drive/11RIif9BiBUm56gUUdcLsTk28TG1s0PHr).